nimaid/LPHK/README.md

 ## What still needs to be written? (in order of priority) [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 * Let program function as a layout editor without LP connection
+  * Would probably be easier to write a "Dummy LP" class
 * Make an installer for Windows and Linux
   * ~~Should use a `conda` environment created from an `environment.yml` file~~
   * Should copy LPHK files into an appropriate directory (like `Program Files`)